migramirez2/Harmony-ONE/progress/yuriy-menkov.md

+2024-08-08 Thu: Synced with Pablo and Theo about the most relevant additional features on top of GMX.
+We decided that the simplest and most relevant would be the integration of autocompounder.
+Morphex (gmx fork) does it natively.
+Researched morphex [staked GLP contract](https://github.com/morphex-labs/morphex-contracts/blob/main/contracts/staking/StakedGlp.sol).
+Working on integrating these contracts into our ecosystem.

 2024-08-07 Wed: Synchronized with Pablo about adding additional features for GMX v1.
 Researched [features](https://www.notion.so/harmonyone/Campaigns-and-Incentives-06f7083707614025a6d92b9d32f054ce) that can be implemented on top of GMX: Autocompounding vaults, Leverage GLP, [Delta-netutral vault](https://medium.com/deus-ex-dao/deep-dive-into-rage-trades-delta-neutral-vaults-3e8f71af82c3) (by example [Umami delta-neutral vaults](https://frogsanon.neworder.network/articles/delta-neutral-yield-with-umami-finance) for GMX).

 2024-08-06 Tue: Reviewed the draft technical [documentation](https://www.notion.so/harmonyone/GX-Technical-Documentation-cca26326258d400cab08f6c3d49013eb) from Theo and Pablo.
 Worked om resolving earn page issues: stake v1 feature, reward stats display etc.